 Organisations in Bristol that provide targeted short breaks

-- KHAAS, work with BME disabled children aged five to 19, providing Saturday respite clubs and days out during the holidays.
+- KHAAS, who work with BME disabled children aged five to 19, providing Saturday clubs and days out during the holidays.

-- National Autistic Society run regular out of school clubs for young people with autism (8-13 and 13-18).
+- National Autistic Society who run regular out of school clubs for young people with autism (8-12 and 13-18).

-- Action for Children offer regular short residential holidays for children and young people with a low level of need to those with the highest level, contact Patricia.firstname.lastname@example.org or 01934 835968.
+Action for Children offer regular short residential holidays for children and young people with a low level of need to those with the highest level, contact Patricia.firstname.lastname@example.org or 01934 835968.

-- Bristol Parent Carers run a short break transport scheme, offering free transport for children and young people travelling with their parents or carers to a short break or day out.
+Bristol Parent Carers run a family transport scheme, offering free or subsidised transport for children and young people travelling with their parents or carers to a short break or day out.
 Find out more about the scheme and if you are eligible on the Bristol Parent Carers website.

 Short breaks service statement

 The short breaks for disabled children service statement tells you:

 - what short breaks are available